 - are aware that no grants are available to help with home education.
-You will be responsible for an costs of materials, equipment, examination fees and so forth.
+You'll have to pay the costs of materials, equipment, exam fees and so forth.

-If you’ve chosen to educate your child at home because of issues with the school they’re at, you may find it beneficial to discuss these further with the school to see if these can be addressed.
+If you’ve chosen to educate your child at home because of issues with the school they’re at, you may find it helpful to talk with school to see if these can be addressed.
 You could also consider moving your child to another school.
 The Education Welfare Service can support you with these arrangements.

 Once you've decided to withdraw your child

-Once you’ve made a definite decision to withdraw your child, you must inform your child’s school of your intention to withdraw your child from school to educate them at home.
+If you’ve made a definite decision to withdraw your child then you must inform your child’s school of your intention to withdraw your child from school to educate them at home.
 We ask that you do this by letter which should include your child’s date of birth, address, your telephone number, and the precise date of withdrawal.

-The school will inform the Education Welfare Service of your intention to educate your child at home and the date on which your child’s name will be deleted from the school’s admission register.
+The school will inform the Education Welfare Service of your intention to educate your child at home.
+Along with the date on which your child’s name will be deleted from the school’s admission register.